Civic

 Civic features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Dwelling structure in Civic, as evaluated at the latest Census, comprised 0.0% houses and 100.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Australian Capital Territory's 39.3% houses and 60.7% other dwellings.
-Home ownership in Civic was at 15.8%, with the remainder of dwellings either mortgaged at 21.4% or rented at 62.8%.
-The median monthly mortgage repayment was $1,950, below the Australian Capital Territory average of $2,080.
-Median weekly rent in Civic was $550, compared to Australian Capital Territory's $476.
-Nationally, Civic's mortgage repayments were higher at $1,950 than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Dwelling structure in Civic, as per the latest Census, consisted entirely of other dwellings such as semi-detached homes and apartments.
+This is unlike the Australian Capital Territory's mix of 39.3% houses and 60.7% other dwellings.
+Home ownership in Civic was at 15.8%, with mortgaged dwellings at 21.4% and rented ones at 62.8%.
+The median monthly mortgage repayment in Civic was $1,950, lower than the Australian Capital Territory average of $2,080 but higher than the national average of $1,863.
+Median weekly rent in Civic was $550, above both the Australian Capital Territory figure of $476 and the national average of $375.

 Frequently Asked Questions - Housing